How many ounces of water should you drink per day?

 Water is essential to life — and your health.
-So know how to stay hydrated.
+Understand how much you really need.

-You already know you can’t survive without it.
+You already know you can't survive without it.
 But how much water should you actually drink every day?
-You may have heard the “eight glasses a day” rule.
-And while this might be right for some, the truth is there’s no one-size-fits-all answer.
-Staying hydrated starts with knowing your body’s specific needs.
+You may have heard of the "eight glasses a day" rule.
+While this might be right for some, the truth is there's no one-size-fits-all answer.
+Staying hydrated starts with knowing your body's specific needs.

 Everybody (and every body) needs water to work properly.
 Some of the ways it keeps you healthy: